backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray Advanced.md

 - **GetTraceSummaries**: Retrieves *IDs and annotations for traces* available for a specified time frame using an optional filter. *To get the full traces, pass the trace IDs to BatchGet Traces*.
 	- We **filter on annotations** by using this.
 - **GetTraceGraph**: Retrieves a *service graph for one or more specific trace IDs*.

+> [!question]- A developer has instrumented an application using the X-Ray SDK to collect all data about the requests that an application serves.
+There is a new requirement to develop a *custom debug tool which will enable them to view the full traces of their application without using the X-Ray console*.
+What should the developer do to accomplish this task?
+> Use the **GetTraceSummaries** API to get the *list of trace IDs* of the application and then *retrieve the list of traces* using **BatchGetTraces** API.

 ## X-Ray with BeanStalk
 - AWS Elastic Beanstalk platforms **include the X-Ray daemon**